cassiescyphers/cookiecutter/README.md

 # My Cookiecutter Template
-This is heavily derived from the cookiecutter-data-science repo located [Project homepage](http://drivendata.github.io/cookiecutter-data-science/)
+This is heavily derived from the cookiecutter-data-science repo located (http://drivendata.github.io/cookiecutter-data-science/)

 _A logical, reasonably standardized, but flexible project structure for doing and sharing data science work._